Lingesh2311/Reproducibility-Report-Learning-to-Count-Objects-in-VQA/README.md

 The original paper can be found in the following link: https://openreview.net/forum?id=B12Js_yRb

 This reproduces the results of the toytask dataset due to computational constraints on the dataset.
 Although done on a small scale using the available computation at the time of reproduction.
 This code generates the results with great accuracy.
-Experiments using 8+1 and 32+1 weights for the linear activation functions was done as mentioned but not implemented in the original paper.
+Experiments using 8+1 and 32+1 weights for the linear activation functions was done as mentioned but not implemented as in the original paper.